Marga8/New-Tests-of-Equal-Forecast-Accuracy-for-Factor-Augmented-Regressions-with-Weaker-Loadings/README.md

 OA Section 5.2 ("Size and Power Tables"):
 ---------------

-- Table 5.1-5.4 are obtained by running the script SIMULATIONS_G1.M and modifying the line 13 of the script to accomodate the different homogeneous and heterogeneous loadings: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1];
+- Table 5.1-5.4 are obtained by running the script SIMULATIONS_G1.M and modifying the line 13 of the script to accomodate the different homogeneous and heterogeneous loadings: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1]; The final output table -which is also printed to the console- is "mat_T10_k1".

-- Table 5.5-5.12 are obtained by running the script SIMULATIONS_G2_G3.M and modifying the line 20 of the script to accomodate the different homogeneous and heterogeneous loadings: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1];
+- Table 5.5-5.12 are obtained by running the script SIMULATIONS_G2_G3.M and modifying the line 20 of the script to accomodate the different homogeneous and heterogeneous loadings: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1]; The final output tables -which are also printed to the console- are "out_S0_S0adj1" for G2 (and the power enhanced version G2-adj) and "out_Sbar_Sbaradj" fro G3 (and the power enhanced version G3-adj).
+Note that in the output tables the two versions of the test (G2 and G2-adj) are printed horizontally one contiguous to the other.
+In the OA Tables we have placed the power-enhanced versions underneath, so they are placed in a vertical fashion for space reasons.

-- Table 5.13-5.16 are obtained by running the script SIMULATIONS_G4.M and modifying the line 20 of the script to accomodate the different homogeneous and heterogeneous loadings: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1];
+- Table 5.13-5.16 are obtained by running the script SIMULATIONS_G4.M and modifying the line 20 of the script to accomodate the different homogeneous and heterogeneous loadings: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1]; The final output table -which is also printed to the console- is "out_Sbar_Sbaradj" for G4 (and the power enhanced version G4-adj).
+Note that in the output tables the two versions of the test (G4 and G4-adj) are printed horizontally, one contiguous to the other.
+In the OA Tables we have placed the power-enhanced versions underneath, so they are placed in a vertical fashion for space reasons.

 OA Section 5.3 ("Sensitivity to Smaller Sample Sizes"):
 ---------------

-- Table 5.17-5.22 are obtained by running the script SIMULATIONS_G1.M and modifying the values of the cross sectional dimension N and sample size T at line 8-9 as N_vec=[100]; T_vec=[200]; or T_vec=[350]; along with this, the line 13 of the script should be modified to accomodate the different homogeneous and heterogeneous loadings as explained above in Section 5.2
+- Table 5.17-5.22 are obtained by running the script SIMULATIONS_G1.M and modifying the values of the cross sectional dimension N and sample size T at line 8-9 as N_vec=[100]; T_vec=[200]; or T_vec=[350]; along with this, the line 13 of the script should be modified to accomodate the different homogeneous and heterogeneous loadings as explained above in Section 5.2.
+The output table names and displaying are also the same as explained for Section 5.2 above.

-- Table 5.23-5.34 are obtained by running the script SIMULATIONS_G2_G3.M and modifying the values of the cross sectional dimension N and sample size T at line 8-9 as N_vec=[100]; T_vec=[200]; or T_vec=[350]; along with this, the line 13 of the script should be modified to accomodate the different homogeneous and heterogeneous loadings as explained above in Section 5.2
+- Table 5.23-5.34 are obtained by running the script SIMULATIONS_G2_G3.M and modifying the values of the cross sectional dimension N and sample size T at line 8-9 as N_vec=[100]; T_vec=[200]; or T_vec=[350]; along with this, the line 13 of the script should be modified to accomodate the different homogeneous and heterogeneous loadings as explained above in Section 5.2.
+The output table names and displaying are also the same as explained for Section 5.2 above, though note that only the power-enhanced versions (adj) are reported in the OA.

-- Table 5.35-5.40 are obtained by running the script SIMULATIONS_G4.M and modifying the values of the cross sectional dimension N and sample size T at line 8-9 as N_vec=[100]; T_vec=[200]; or T_vec=[350]; along with this, the line 13 of the script should be modified to accomodate the different homogeneous and heterogeneous loadings as explained above in Section 5.2
+- Table 5.35-5.40 are obtained by running the script SIMULATIONS_G4.M and modifying the values of the cross sectional dimension N and sample size T at line 8-9 as N_vec=[100]; T_vec=[200]; or T_vec=[350]; along with this, the line 13 of the script should be modified to accomodate the different homogeneous and heterogeneous loadings as explained above in Section 5.2.
+The output table names and displaying are also the same as explained for Section 5.2 above.
+The output table names and displaying are also the same as explained for Section 5.2 above, though note that only the power-enhanced versions (adj) are reported in the OA.

 OA Section 5.3 ("Cross-sectional dependent idiosyncratics and Garch errors for homogeneous and heterogeneous loadings"):
 ---------------
-Here Subsection 5.4.1 is about Cross sectional dependent idiosyncratic only.
-That means, no GARCH effects on the error.
-This means that for all the scripts below there is a section to be commented out (lines 91-106 for G2,G3,G4) and one to be un-commented out (lines 111-112 for G2,G3,G4).
+Here Subsection 5.4.1 is about Cross sectional dependent idiosyncratic only, without GARCH effects on the error.
+This means that for all the scripts below there is a section to be commented out (lines 61-76 for G1 and lines 91-106 for G2,G3,G4) and one to be un-commented out (lines 81-82 for G1 and lines 111-112 for G2,G3,G4).
 This is clearly commented within the code!

-- Table 5.41-5.44 are obtained by running the script SIMULATIONS_G1_CSdependentIdio_Garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1];
+- Table 5.41-5.44 are obtained by running the script SIMULATIONS_G1_CSdependentIdio_Garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1]; The output table names and displaying are also the same as explained for Section 5.2 above.

-- Table 5.45-5.52 are obtained by running the script SIMULATIONS_G2_G3_CSdependentIdio_garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1];
+- Table 5.45-5.52 are obtained by running the script SIMULATIONS_G2_G3_CSdependentIdio_garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1]; The output table names and displaying are also the same as explained for Section 5.2 above, though note that only the power-enhanced versions (adj) are reported in the OA.

-- Table 5.53-5.56 are obtained by running the script SIMULATIONS_G4_CSdependentIdio_garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1];
+- Table 5.53-5.56 are obtained by running the script SIMULATIONS_G4_CSdependentIdio_garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1]; The output table names and displaying are also the same as explained for Section 5.2 above, though note that only the power-enhanced versions (adj) are reported in the OA.

 Here Subsection 5.4.2 is about Cross sectional dependent idiosyncratic plus GARCH effects on the error.
-This means that for all the scripts below the same sections commented out to obtain the results in Subsection 5.4.1 above should now be uncommented again.
+This means that for all the scripts below the same sections commented out to obtain the results in Subsection 5.4.1 above should now be un-commented again, while lines 81-82 for G1 and lines 111-112 for G2,G3,G4 should be commented out.
+This is clearly commented within the code!

-- Table 5.57-5.60 are obtained by running the script SIMULATIONS_G1_CSdependentIdio_Garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1];
+- Table 5.57-5.60 are obtained by running the script SIMULATIONS_G1_CSdependentIdio_Garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1]; The output table names and displaying are also the same as explained for Section 5.2 above.

-- Table 5.61-5.68 are obtained by running the script SIMULATIONS_G2_G3_CSdependentIdio_garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1];
+- Table 5.61-5.68 are obtained by running the script SIMULATIONS_G2_G3_CSdependentIdio_garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1]; The output table names and displaying are also the same as explained for Section 5.2 above, though note that only the power-enhanced versions (adj) are reported in the OA.

-- Table 5.69-5.72 are obtained by running the script SIMULATIONS_G4_CSdependentIdio_garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1];
+- Table 5.69-5.72 are obtained by running the script SIMULATIONS_G4_CSdependentIdio_garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1]; The output table names and displaying are also the same as explained for Section 5.2 above, though note that only the power-enhanced versions (adj) are reported in the OA.

-NOTE: all simulations have been run locally on the author machine, and the code only contains parloops to parallelize the tasks.
+NOTE: all simulations have been run locally on the authors machine, and the code only contains parloops to parallelize the tasks.
 The settings with N_vec=[800]; T_vec=[500]; for 500 replications are lengthy, and the main culprit for this lenghty-ness is the time dimension T_vec as the factors are estimated at every roll of the out-of-sample window (recursively).
 G1 seems a bit slower than G2-G4.
 On a processor Intel(R) Core(TM) i7-10875H CPU @ 2.30GHz  2.30 GHz with installed RAM of 32 GB, the whole simulation of G1 takes about 3.5-4 hours.
+Needless to say, to reproduce exactly the results the scripts -and random number generators thereof- should not be modified (e.g., the snippet ensuring reproducible random number generation in parallel loops -line 47-51 for SIMULATIONS_G1.M and similarly everywhere else- should be left as-is!).
 _________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 # EMPIRICAL APPLICATION I: Inflation Forecasting